tramhao/termusic/README.md

 ### [v0.6.3]
 - Released on: Dec , 2021.
 - New: color theme support.
+Shift+C to open color editor.
+You can change the whole theme, or edit the specific color.
+The themes are from alacritty-themes, and are localed in `~/.config/termusic/themes/` folder.

 ### [v0.6.2]